Short-term outlook by region

 In Russia, we are the largest foreign residential developer and one of the top operators in the CEE countries, except for Poland, where the operations have just been launched.

-As of February 1, 2018, YIT's six reportable segments are Housing Finland and CEE, Housing Russia, Business premises, Infrastructure projects, Paving as well as Partnership properties.
+As of April 1, 2019, YIT's five reportable segments are Housing Finland and CEE, Housing Russia, Business premises, Infrastructure projects as well as Partnership properties.